BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/script.md

 The only thing preventing the spending of newly created UTXOs is the difficulty of producing a successfully executing script.
 Through the use of cryptographic signatures and hash functions, such scripts are often designed specifically to be difficult to produce unless you are the intended spender of a given UTXO, though that need not necessarily be the case.

-For more information on how Transactions are commonly secured, see [locking script](/protocol/blockchain/transaction/locking-script).
+For more information on how Transactions are commonly secured, see [Locking Script](/protocol/blockchain/transaction/locking-script).

 This page will focus on how the scripts are run, what they are capable of, and what limitations they have.

 ## Script Execution

 Scripts are executed using a stack-based memory model and have an intentionally restricted set of available operations.
 Unlike the common general-purpose programming languages your are probably aware of, Script (the term for the language itself) does not allow for loops, persistent state/memory across script executions, or the definition of functions.
 Instead, scripts are expected to contain whatever data they need and use the available operations to prove transaction validity.

+### Features

+In addition to the primary stack ("the stack"), there is a secondary stack, referred to as the "alt-stack", which data can be moved to temporarily.
+Any data left on the alt-stack is lost when a given sub-script finishes execution.
+In effect, any data moved to the alt-stack by an unlocking script is not present when the locking script runs.

+There are a large number of op-codes that support everything from simple stack-manipulation, to mathematical calculations, to complex cryptographic processes.
+In terms of control structures there are only basic conditional branching (IF/ELSE) operations available.

+### Transaction Validation

 Scripts are run when validating transactions, and successful execution of all of the scripts defined by the transaction is a necessary, but not sufficient, condition for transaction validity.
-See [transaction validation](/protocol/blockchain/transaction-validation) for more details.
+See [Transaction Validation](/protocol/blockchain/transaction-validation) for more details.

 As a part of validating a transaction, a script is built for each input spent by the transaction.
-Each script is the concatenation of the [unlocking script](/protocol/blockchain/transaction/unlocking-script) provided with the input definition (which is used that the beginning of the script) and the locking script provided by the [previous output](/protocol/blockchain/transaction#transaction-output) being referenced (which is the end of the script).
+Each script is the sequential execution (carrying over the same stack, but not alt-stack) of the [unlocking script](/protocol/blockchain/transaction/unlocking-script) provided with the input definition (which is used that the beginning of the script) and the locking script provided by the [previous output](/protocol/blockchain/transaction#transaction-output) being referenced.
 The exception to this is [pay to script hash](/protocol/blockchain/transaction/locking-script#standard-scripts), which has an altered execution workflow.
 In general, though, this combined unlocking/locking script is then executed and considered successful if and only if the following conditions are met:

  - **Non-Zero Value** - after execution the top of the stack must contain a non-zero (TRUE) value.
  - **No Stack Overflows** - no operation should attempt to pop a value from the stack when the stack is empty.
+An overflow of the alt-stack is also disallowed.
  - **Clean Stack** - after execution the stack must only contain a single value, which must be non-zero (TRUE).
 Added in [HF-20181115](/protocol/forks/hf-20181115).
+The alt-stack is exempt from this.

 Additionally, in order for the combined script to be valid, the following must be true:

  - **Non-Empty Scripts** - both the locking and unlocking scripts must be non-empty.
  - **Max Script Length** - the locking and unlocking script must each be less than the max script length of 10,000 bytes (for a combined script maximum of 20,000 bytes).
  - **Contained Control Flow** - an IF/ELSE block cannot start in the unlocking script and end in the locking script, the script must be in the top-level scope when the locking script execution begins.
- - **Permitted Operations Only** - the locking script must not contain.
+ - **Permitted Operations Only** - the locking script must not include operations that are disallowed and must not execute operations that are disabled..
  - **Push Only** - the unlocking script must contain only push operations (i.e. those with op codes 0x60 or less).
 Added in [HF-20181115](/protocol/forks/hf-20181115).

 ## Op Codes

 The table below lists the currently allocated op codes.
 Op codes marked with **(ignored)** are permitted but will do nothing when executed.
 Op codes marked with **(disabled)** are permitted in scripts so long as they are not executed.
-Op codes marked with **(do not use)** will make a transaction invalid merely be being present.
+Op codes marked with **(do not use)** are disallowed and will make a transaction invalid merely be being present.

 | Op Code Range | Name |
 |--|--|